megalucio/slim-orb/src/README.md

 **Main configuration keys:**

 1. **version**
-    Use versio 1.0.1 for orb-compatible configuration: `version: 1.0.1`
+    Use version 1.0.1 for orb-compatible configuration: `version: 1.0.1`
 2. **description**
     Describes the orb and its functionality.
 Displayed in the CLI and orb registry.
 3. **display**